 What does Gaia House offer?

-Gaia House offers silent meditation retreats from various Buddhist traditions led by teachers from all over the world.
+Gaia House offers silent meditation retreats from various Buddhist traditions led by experienced Dharma teachers from all over the world.

-- About Group Retreats: Teacher led retreats with a daily schedule of meditation, talks and teacher-led discussions or interviews, are listed in the Group Retreat Programme.
-Newcomers to meditation are advised to try these retreats first.
+- Group retreats: Teacher led retreats with a daily schedule of meditation, talks and teacher-led discussions or interviews, are listed in the Group retreat programme.
+Newcomers to meditation are advised to try an online course or these retreats first.

-- One Day Retreats: Meditation Days are usually on the same theme as Group Retreats.
+- One-day retreats: Meditation Days are often on the same theme as Group Retreats.

-- About Personal Retreats: For meditators with prior experience of silent retreats and an established meditation practice, an extended period of independent or solitary meditation is an excellent way to develop one’s practice, deepen one’s understanding and foster greater self-reliance.
-Dates and duration can usually be arranged to suit individuals, subject to availability.
+- Personal retreats: For meditators with prior experience of silent retreats and an established meditation practice, an extended period of independent or solitary meditation is an excellent way to develop our practice, deepen our understanding and foster greater self-reliance.
+Dates and duration can usually be arranged to suit you, subject to availability.

-All meditation retreats share the common aim of Buddhist contemplative traditions: to free the mind and heart from confusion, self-centredness and anguish.
-They allow us the opportunity to cultivate moment-to-moment awareness that nurtures inner stillness and peace, insight into the nature of one’s experience and the fostering of emotional resources with which to respond more fully to suffering.
-They offer an opportunity to explore and develop serenity, wisdom and compassion through meditation and mindfulness practice in a supportive environment.
+Retreats offer an opportunity to explore and develop serenity, wisdom and compassion through meditation and mindfulness practice in a supportive environment.
 The main emphasis is placed upon developing attention, sensitivity and awareness through sitting and walking meditation.
+More about meditation.